 Do you LOVE these ideas?
 You can grab them in our Fluency Focus packet on Teachers Pay Teachers.
 It’s full of engaging activities to help your students master the four components of fluency– accuracy, rate, expression, and punctuation!

-Ready for a FREEBIE???
+Now…. ready for your FREEBIE???
 Another fun way to practice fluent reading is with this “Big Voice–Little Voice” activity.
 You can find this mini clipboard in the scrapbooking section at Walmart.
 Explain to students that sometimes the things we say need a BIG voice.
 If we won a contest, would we say “I won the contest.”
 Or…would we say, “I WON THE CONTEST!!!!!!”
 Likewise, we sometimes need a little voice. ‘ “I’m really scared,” said the little boy’ would need a weak, timid voice.

 Attach these free printables to a regular sized clipboard and a mini clipboard and let students practice reading them with a BIG voice and a little voice.